Koha-Community/kohadocs/en/source/02_administration.rst

    -  If you check 'Mandatory' the record will not be allowed to save unless you have a value assigned to this tag

-   -  'Authorized value' is where you define an `authorized value <#authorizedvalues>`__ that your catalogers can choose from a pull down to fill this field in
+   -  'Authorized value' is where you define an :ref:`authorized value <authorized-values-label>` that your catalogers can choose from a pull down to fill this field in

 To edit the subfields associated with the tag, click 'Subfields' to the